-Lane widths traditionally have been wide (12') to provide a more forgiving buffer for drivers, allowing for less precise driving at the expense of space within the traveled way for other modes.
-Reducing lane widths, can be an effective way to repurpose space on streets.
+Lane widths have traditionally been wide (12') to provide a more forgiving buffer for drivers, allowing for less precise driving at the expense of space within the traveled way for other modes.
+Lane dieting, a reduction in lane widths, can be an effective way to repurpose space on streets which otherwise seem full.
 Narrower lanes have been shown to result in slower vehicle speeds, a key component of the Miami-Dade County approach to safer streets.
-Reducing lane width can also help create additional room for curb extensions which shorten the length of pedestrian crossings.

 The AASHTO Green Book offers substantial flexibility on lane widths depending on the desired speed, capacity, and context of the road.
 Per FHWA guidance, 10' lanes are appropriate for urban environments where "narrower lane widths may be chosen to manage or reduce speed and shorten crossing distances for pedestrians."2 An 11' outside lane may be provided on designated truck or transit routes to allow for increased safety of all users and to improve the efficiency of bus operations.
 Table 4-1 provides FHWA recommendations for travel lane widths within the traditional street classification system.
 Table 4-2 provides a breakdown of recommended widths by lane type for Miami-Dade County.
 11' lanes may be provided to reduce the potential for head-on collisions in adjacent lanes in opposing directions.
+Parking lanes should be minimized to reduce space dedicated to non-traveling vehicles within the traveled way, where present.
+The parking lane should be indicated via markings to separate it from the adjacent travel or bike lane.
+Wide parking lanes (up to 15') can be used in areas where loading is frequent.